faisalazam/Problems/SYSTEM_DESIGN.md

 * Take ownership and make a difference
 * Be direct and respectful

+"Log Kestrel" is Agoda's in-house log aggregation platform, written in Rust and inspired by the Grafana Loki

 Why do you want to work for Agoda?
 I am interested in working at agoda.com because it is a leading online travel company that offers a great work environment and opportunities for career development.
 Additionally, agoda.com is a company with a strong international